Hope Centre

 These bricks are engineered using local labor and materials.
 They are concrete products that are compressed into uniform bricks that do not require mortar.
 This is what we’ve used to build all of our structures from the Banda Lodge, perimeter fence, and even the dog kennel.

 Skilled laborers from all over Uganda come to work with Henry.
-The teams working are often bring in local unskilled laborers as well who are looking for work, creating a healthy balance of skilled and unskilled.
+The teams working often bring in local unskilled laborers as well who are looking for work, creating a healthy balance of skilled and unskilled.

 All workers who come to work on the Hope Centre projects are paid fairly.